Suicide attacks kill dozens in Syria

 - State TV says six suicide bombers carried out the attacks in two neighborhoods

-- There has been no official claim of responsibility for the attacks
+- A Syrian umbrella organization that includes a jihadist group has claimed responsibility

-(CNN)Suicide attacks targeting two security centers in the regime-held western Syrian city of Homs killed at least 32 people and wounded 24 others, according to state media citing the city's Gov. Talal Barazi.
+(CNN)Suicide attacks targeting two security centers in the regime-held central Syrian city of Homs killed at least 32 people and wounded 24 others, according to state media citing the city's Gov. Talal Barazi.

 Syria's SANA news agency quoted Barazi on the number of casualties and the nature of the targets.